Migration Guide: Enable Reverse Proxy Feature

 • Forwards traffic to the proxy container on port 8443

-Step 4: Set up wildcard DNS
+Step 4: Set up DNS records

-This ensures that all service subdomains (e.g., myapp.proxy.example.com, dashboard.proxy.example.com) resolve to your server where Traefik forwards them to the proxy container.
+The base domain record is required because a wildcard DNS record does not cover the bare domain itself.
+The wildcard record ensures that all service subdomains (e.g., myapp.proxy.example.com, dashboard.proxy.example.com) resolve to your server where Traefik forwards them to the proxy container.

 Step 5: Apply changes